ybarsami/searchAndCrypt/README.md

 ## The dependencies ##

-* the Apache Commons Primitives [[15]](#note15) library for the ArrayIntList Java class.
-This class uses *32 x N* bits of memory for a list of *N* integers instead of *128 x N* bits when using ArrayList<Integer>.
+* the Apache Commons Primitives [[15]](#note15) library for the `ArrayIntList` Java class.
+This class uses *32 x N* bits of memory for a list of *N* integers instead of *128 x N* bits when using `ArrayList<Integer>`.
 Since those lists are the most memory-consuming of our library, gaining a factor of 4 is significant.
-However, the gains are only useful if one wants to index a set of documents the fastest way possible --- by setting nbMailsBeforeSave (in MimeParse.java) to a maximum possible value, the whole index will always be in main memory, instead of being output in files from time to time.
-When setting nbMailsBeforeSave to a more robust number (that allows to continue a non-finished indexing instead of having to rebuild it from scratch), one can then change all the ArrayIntList to ArrayList<Integer> without any memory concern.
+However, the gains are only useful if one wants to index a set of documents the fastest way possible --- by setting `nbMailsBeforeSave` (in MimeParse.java) to a maximum possible value, the whole index will always be in main memory, instead of being output in files from time to time.
+When setting `nbMailsBeforeSave` to a more robust number (that allows to continue a non-finished indexing instead of having to rebuild it from scratch, *e.g.*, 256), one can then change all the `ArrayIntList` to `ArrayList<Integer>` without any memory concern.

 N.B.: The ArrayIntList Java class can be easily rewritten if needed.
 It is thus possible to avoid this dependency.

 * the Apache JAMES Mime4j [[16]](#note16) library for the parsing of e-mails in the MIME format.

 N.B.: Parsing MIME messages is absolutely needed for the library.
 It would take way too much time to reimplement a MIME parser, but parsers other than the Apache JAMES Mime4j exist, *e.g.*, JavaMail (https://javaee.github.io/javamail/).

 * jsoup [[17]](#note17) library for the parsing of HTML portions of e-mails.

 N.B.: parsing HTML is not mandatory, it just allows to avoid indexing useless HTML markups.
 Because we only use the function text() which extracts the text from a HTML document, this function can be rewritten if needed.

 * the Snowball library [[18]](#note18) for stemming.

 N.B.: Stemming is more than welcome, in the sense that it is practically impossible for a user to know whether they have to search for, *e.g.*, "computer" or "computers", when they perform a textual search.
 Getting rid of a